-The A role plays are designed to be easier than the B role plays.
-Most centres conducted this part of the exam successfully.
-A very small number of centres created new tasks and few centres examined the candidates from one role play only which affected the candidates' marks as they were awarded marks for one role play only.
+Role plays A are intended to be easier than role play B. Most centres conducted this part of the exam successfully.
+Few centres formed new tasks and a very small number of centres examined the candidates from one role play only which affected the candidates' marks as they were awarded marks for one role play.